Poly and Perfluorinated Alkyl Substances (PFAS)

 Analysis

-Laboratory capability and capacity is expanding, with analytical methods being developed to enable detections of a larger range of PFAS, at ever finer concentrations.
+Laboratory capability and capacity is expanding, with analytical methods being developed to enable detections of a larger range of PFAS, at ever lower concentrations.
+Local water companies may be able to provide more up to date information on the PFAS analytical capabilities in their areas.

 The United Kingdom Accreditation Service (UKAS) is the organisation responsible for accrediting the analytical capabilities of laboratories.